-Under the Regulated Health Professions Act, 1991 (RHPA), regulated health professionals may be authorized to perform one or more of the 14 controlled acts.

-Under the Medical Radiation and Imaging Technology Act, 2017 (MRIT Act), registrants of the CMRITO are authorized to perform five of the 14 controlled acts set out in the RHPA (the authorized acts).
+Under the Regulated Health Professions Act, 1991 (RHPA), regulated health professionals may be authorized to perform one or more of 14 controlled acts.
+Under the Medical Radiation Technology Act, 1991 (MRT Act), members of CMRTO are authorized to perform five of the 14 controlled acts set out in the RHPA (the authorized acts).

-All 14 controlled acts are set out in the table below and the five controlled acts that registrants of the CMRITO are authorized to perform appear in bold (see controlled acts 2, 5, 6, and 7).
+All 14 controlled acts are set out in the table below.
+For reference, the five controlled acts that members of the CMRTO are authorized to perform appear in bold (see controlled acts 2, 5, 6, and 7).

-Controlled Act Description 1 Communicating to an individual or their personal representative a diagnosis identifying a disease or disorder as the cause of symptoms of the individual in circumstances in which it is reasonably foreseeable that the individual or their personal representative will rely on the diagnosis.
+Controlled Act Description 1 Communicating to the an individual or their personal representative a diagnosis identifying a disease or disorder as the cause of symptoms of the individual in circumstances in which it is reasonably foreseeable that the individual or their personal representative will rely on the diagnosis.
 2 Performing a procedure on tissue below the dermis , below the surface of a mucous membrane, in or below the surface of the cornea, or in or below the surfaces of the teeth, including the scaling of teeth.
 3 Setting or casting a fracture of a bone or a dislocation of a joint.
 4 Moving the joints of the spine beyond the individual's usual physiological range of motion using a fast, low amplitude thrust.
+5 Administering a substance by injection or inhalation.